filippo-fonseca/ts-shuffle/README.md

 # 🪙 `ts-shuffle`

-An *incredibly modular & complex package* to shuffle the contents of a given array randonly.
+An *incredibly modular & complex package* to shuffle the contents of a given array randomly.

 Built and maintained with ❤️ by [**@FilippoFonseca**](https://twitter.com/FilippoFonseca).